Standard Terms & Conditions Of Business

-The following terms and conditions of business apply to all Kay Johnson Gee LLP engagements.
+The following terms and conditions of business apply to all Kay Johnson Gee Limited engagements.
 All work is carried out under these terms except where changes are expressly agreed in writing.

 We will observe and act in accordance with the by-laws, regulations and code of ethics of the Institute of Chartered Accountants in England and Wales and accept instructions to act for you on this basis.
 In particular you give us the authority to correct errors made by HMRC where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.